Lie algebraic invariants in quantum linear optics: Introduction

 Some of the invariants we propose can be measured experimentally and have been recently measured by two independent groups \cite{rodari_observation_2025, yang_experimental_2025}, with a possible application to the verification of boson sampling mentioned in \cite{rodari_observation_2025}.

 Readers not particularly interested in linear optics can also find useful mathematical tools in this article.
-For example, the adjoint action and the projections of quantum states onto subalgebras — which we use to derive the invariants — have been used recently to study barren plateaus in variational quantum circuits \cite{fontana_characterizing_2024, ragone_lie_2024}.
+For example, the adjoint action and the mapping of quantum states onto subalgebras — which we use to derive the invariants — have been used recently to study barren plateaus in variational quantum circuits \cite{fontana_characterizing_2024, ragone_lie_2024}.

 The article is organized as follows.
 In Section \ref{sec: Mathematical preliminaries}, we establish the mathematical description of passive linear optics, which is necessary to derive the invariants.
-In section \ref{sec: invariants}, we propose several invariant quantities under linear optical evolution.
-At the end of this section, we briefly talk about invariant subspaces.
-In section \ref{sec: examples}, we provide examples of application of the invariants.
-In section \ref{sec: approximate state preparation}, we introduce the notion of distance between invariants and relate it to the distance between quantum states, with a possible application to studying heralded preparations.
-Finally, in section \ref{sec: discussion}, we draw some conclusions and outline future lines of research.
+In Section \ref{sec: invariants}, we propose several invariant quantities under linear optical evolution.
+In Section \ref{sec: examples}, we provide examples of application of the invariants.
+In Section \ref{sec: approximate state preparation}, we introduce the notion of distance between invariants and relate it to the distance between quantum states, with a possible application to studying heralded preparations.
+In Section \ref{sec: code}, we discuss the software implementation of the invariants.
+Finally, in Section \ref{sec: discussion}, we draw some conclusions and outline future lines of research.